Small Claims Court

 What do I need to do to prepare my case?

-- Write out all the details you can recall-people, dates, places, times;
+- Write out all the details you can recall-people, dates, places, times, then put it in outline form;

-- Gather up copies of all documentation (receipts, letters, notices, and pictures) which support your position;
+- Gather up copies of all documentation (receipts, letters, notices, and pictures) which support your position, with extra copies for court;

 - Arrange for your witnesses to be present at the trial (you can subpoena them if you need to) or get written statements or affidavits from those who will not be present in court;